 URL Tracking in Sprout Social makes it seamless to append tracking data to the links you post from Sprout so that you can easily identify your social traffic in Google Analytics.
 Define campaigns upfront and let Sprout automatically generate the relevant URL parameters, instead of requiring your team to use an additional tool like Google’s URL Builder to generate rich destination URLs each time.
-This functionality is available on our Enterprise plan.
+This functionality is available on our Advanced plan.

 Note: URL Tracking can be configured by Account Owners.
 A Google Analytics accounts is required to make effective use of this feature.
 However, it is not necessary to connect the Google Analytics account to Sprout for this feature to function properly.

 To create a new campaign, go to Settings > Publishing Settings and under URL Tracking click Add URL.